Issue pertaining to vulnerable witnesses directly concerns plight of women & children, says SC | Law-Order

 The apex court had directed all the high courts to adopt and notify a VWDC scheme within two months from the date of the order unless a scheme has already been notified.

-It had appointed Justice (retd) Gita Mittal as the chairperson of the committee for designing and implementing an all-India VWDC training program for managing such centers and sensitizing all the stakeholders including judicial officers, members of the bar, and staff of the court establishments.
+It had appointed Justice (retd) Gita Mittal as the chairperson of the committee for designing and implementing an all-India VWDC training programme for managing such centres and sensitizing all the stakeholders including judicial officers, members of the bar, and staff of the court establishments.

 The top court had referred to a verdict of 1996 in which the apex court had passed similar directions, and also those in 2004 and 2017 when it had asked all the high courts to adopt the guidelines prepared by the Delhi High Court in 2017 for vulnerable witnesses.